pugjs/pug-en/src/api/migration-v2.md

 Previously, the undocumented `jade.selfClosing` array could used to extend or modify the behavior of [self-closing tags].

-In Pug v2, this array has been split from Pug into the [void-elements] package.
+In Pug v2, this array has been split from Pug into the <code>[void-elements]</code> package.
 To modify this array, you could write a `codeGen` plugin.<!-- TODO -->

 #### <code>utils</code>

 Previously, the undocumented `jade.utils` object contained three functions that are useful for template engine internals.

-`utils.merge` has been removed from Pug as it is not used anymore.
+`utils.merge` has been removed from Pug, as it is not used anymore.
 Its functionality can be roughly replicated using the ES2015 <code>[Object.assign]</code> method, among other variants.

-`utils.stringify` has been split from Pug into the [js-stringify] package, with additional protection against possible XSS attacks.
+`utils.stringify` has been split from Pug into the <code>[js-stringify]</code> package, with additional protection against possible XSS attacks.
 All users are advised to use that package.

-`utils.walkAST` has been split into the [pug-walk] package.
+`utils.walkAST` has been split into the <code>[pug-walk]</code> package.

 #### <code>Compiler</code>, <code>Lexer</code>, <code>Parser</code>

-Previously, the undocumented Jade compiler, lexer, and parser classes were exported through these properties.
+Previously, the undocumented Jade `compiler`, `lexer`, and `parser` classes were exported through these properties.
 Users were allowed to create their own compilers, lexers, and parsers that derive from these classes, in order to customize compilation behaviors.

 Pug v2 allows customization of the compilation process through plugins, and these exported properties are now removed.

-The Pug v2 equivalent of classes are now part of the [pug-code-gen], [pug-lexer], and [pug-parser] packages, with various incompatible changes.
+The Pug v2 equivalent of classes are now part of the <code>[pug-code-gen]</code>, <code>[pug-lexer]</code>, and <code>[pug-parser]</code> packages, with various incompatible changes.

 ### Options